Business Directory 101: Everything You Need to Know to Boost Your Local SEO

 The Role of Citations in SEO

 The quantity, quality, and consistency of citations across the web directly influence your local search rankings.
 Search engines compare citation information across directories to establish confidence in your business details.
-When they find consistent information across multiple authoritative sources, they’re more likely to display your business prominently in relevant search results.
+When they find consistent information across multiple authoritative sources, they’re more likely to display your business prominently in relevant search results and the highly coveted Map Pack.

 How Directories Help with Local Search Rankings